 Introduction - hardness of water - Causes of hardness.
 Types of hardness: temporary and permanent.
 Expression and units of hardness.
 Estimation of hardness of water by complexometric method.
 Potable water and its specifications.
 Steps involved in treatment of water - Disinfection of water by chlorination and ozonization.
-Boiler feed water and its treatment.
+Boiler feed water -Boiler troubles Scale, Sludge, Priming, Foaming and Caustic embrittlement.
+Treatment.
 Calgon conditioning, Phosphate conditioning and Colloidal conditioning.
 External treatment of water.
 Ion exchange process.
 Desalination of water - Reverse osmosis.
 Numerical problems.